KidsHackDay/kids/stockholm/wearables-and-craft/projects/big-blink-button.md

 ## Insert the leds in the holes

 Attention!
-The long leg (positive) needs to go on the **outer** side of the cardboard.
+The longer leg of the led (positive) needs to go on the **outer** side of the cardboard.
 Use the picture bellow as a reference.

 ![img_2331](https://cloud.githubusercontent.com/assets/122277/4900037/41df8cae-6422-11e4-880a-d90fc2d84c46.JPG)